How to Plan a Dreamy Honeymoon in Paris: Romantic Things to Do + Tips

-Here’s how to plan a honeymoon in Paris that will be at least as magical as your wedding day.
+Here’s how to plan a honeymoon in Paris that will be at least as magical as your wedding day!

-What to Do on Your Honeymoon in Paris
+Romantic Things to Do in Paris

 Watch the sunset (or the sunrise) at the Eiffel Tower.